letsencrypt/ct-woodpecker/README.md

   * **interval** - a duration string describing the time period between attempts to check unseen certificates for inclusion.

-  * **maxGetEntries** - the maximum number of cert entries to ask a log for.
+  * **maxGetEntries** - the maximum number of log entries to process each interval. `ct-woodpecker` will make a series of `get-entries` calls for entries to process until it gets `maxGetEntries` entries or reaches the tree head.
-  This should be set quite high as `ct-woodpecker` will reduce the number of certs it asks for based on what the log will actually provide.

   * **startIndex** - an optional integer specifying the treesize to start checking for inclusion from.
 This is useful if you start `ct-woodpecker`